Naman-Pal/SIHMON/ceng355report.md

 I, Eshan Salwan, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
 Any uses made within the Technology Report of the works of any other author, separate from the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
 A list of the references used is included.

-## Proposal/Project Specifications
+## Proposal and Project Specifications
 [Link to the proposal](ceng355wk01proposal.md).

 ## Executive Summary
 We have designed SIHMON (Smart Infant Health MONitor) for parents with babies, especially with health complications like SIDS (Sudden Infant Death Syndrome).
 SIHMON consists of 2 key components.
 - A BioSensor bracelet, which the baby wears.
 - An Android app, which analyzes the baby’s health using the data from the bracelet.

 The bracelet monitors the infant’s health using sensors like heart rate, oxygen levels, body temperature, movement, and surrounding sound.
 The bracelet is connected to the Android app through Firebase (back-end).
 The app displays this health data, analyzes it, and provides insights into the infant’s health based on the analysis to the parent/caregiver.

 ## Table of Contents